sevvalsare/TAHMO/README.md

 	call_crosscor.m - this script is called by data_comparison.m for the purposes of evaluating cross correlation. callTAHMO.m - this script is called by data_comparison.m for the purposes of converting 5min tahmo data to daily data.

+method_comparison.m - this script will take data from the data_comparison.m script and evaluates how TAHMO data is consistent with various precipitation defect detection methods.
+Please see the comments at the top of that file.

 ## Google Earth Engine
 - define_chirps_precipitation.js
 - define_gsmap_precipitation.js